drawpile/Drawpile/doc/textloader.md

 This command creates a new layer.
 The fill color should be in format #rrggbbaa.

+### copylayer

+Usage: `copylayer ctxId sourceId newId [title]`

+This  command copies an existing layer.
+The new layer will be placed right above the source layer.

 ### layerattr

 Usage: `layerattr ctxId layerId *parameters`